-- Most social channels allow you to boost your posts in the form of Ads or Ad posts to reach more people who never heard of you, thus generating new followers.
+Most social channels allow you to boost your posts in the form of Ads or Ad posts to reach more people who never heard of you, thus generating new followers.
 (We will learn more about these in a later article.)

-Now, even if you create great content and share on social media, the most difficult part is to make people click on the post and visit your website.
+Now, even if you create great content and share them on social media, the most difficult part is to make people click on the post and visit your website.

 In this article, you will learn effective actions to take to make a proper social media post for blog posts and other content.

 After reading this article, you will be able to:

 - share your blogging contents on social media in the most optimized way,

 - Learn the do’s and don’ts when making a social media post.